Enable text based alternatives for graph display and drawing entry

 PriceQuantity Demanded

-Suppose that the store increases the price of jeans from $45 to $54.
+Suppose that the store increases the price of bags from $35 to $42.

 Based on this information classify the demand curve.